eodaGmbH/py-maplibregl/docs/deckgl.md

 the `@@=` prefix.
 They are inserted into the layer stack of the maplibre context.
 Therefore, you can also pass a `beforeId` prop.

-Here is an example corredponding to the [Deck.GL GridLayer API Example](https://deck.gl/docs/api-reference/aggregation-layers/grid-layer):
+Here is an example corresponding to the [Deck.GL GridLayer API Example](https://deck.gl/docs/api-reference/aggregation-layers/grid-layer):

 ```python
 grid_layer = {